-IMR medical and dental clinic projects include three basic components: acute medical care, acute dental care, and community health education.
-Our teams consist of a variety of medical and non-medical volunteers, including providers, dentists and dental staff, PAs, NPs, nurses, EMTs, non-medical personnel, and an IMR staff clinic director.
+IMR clinics include three basic components: acute medical care, acute dental care, and community health education.
+Our teams consist of a variety of medical and non-medical volunteers, including medical providers, dentists and dental staff, PAs, NPs, nurses, EMTs, non-medical personnel, and an IMR staff clinic director.
 The make-up of each team is unique and the services we provide to patients are, in part, specialized to meet the expertise within the team.

 Medical Clinic Routine

 Clinic hours vary depending on location.
 We strive to see as many patients as possible and, depending on the location, generally average between 100 and 500 patients per day.
 As in any acute care setting, some patients will be well and others very sick.
 IMR clinics treat patients using a variety of procedures, including wound care and sutures; respiratory and nebulizer treatments; patient hydration, including oral rehydration solutions and IVs; and more.

 Each of our clinics has a basic a laboratory that provides a variety of testing, including UA, Hgb, malaria, pregnancy, glucose, HIV, and more.
 We provide education for patients living with chronic conditions and assist patients with referrals to appropriate care centers and hospitals for long-term care.

 Our non-medical staff fills a variety of roles in the medical clinic, including helping in pharmacy, helping with patient intake (history, vital signs), helping patients move from one part of clinic to another, helping physicians with patients in a variety of ways, and providing health educational classes.